-An institution must be registered before it can access any of the other quality assurance services offered by the ACTT.
-The only service that may be accessed before Registration is Conferment of Institutional Title.
+An institution must be registered before it can access any of the other quality assurance services offered by the ACTT, with the exception of Conferment of Institutional Title.
 There are seven (7) criteria and twenty-two (22) standards that cover a wide scope of institutional activities, such as: i) Legal, Policy and Regulatory Requirements, ii) Governance and Administration, iii) Quality Management System, iv) Resource Management, v) Teaching-Learning Process, vi) Review and vii) Continuous Improvement.
 An institution must provide relevant narrative and evidence, demonstrating how it has met or surpassed the requirements of the standards for Registration.

 As part of the evaluation process, a site visit is conducted to verify the evidence through interviews with key stakeholders and examination of documents and resources.
 The evaluation is conducted by a team of External Evaluators who are education and subject matter experts in fields relevant to the programmes to be offered by the institution.
 An institution may be registered for a maximum period of three (3) years.
-From October 01, 2019 to September 30, 2020, the ACTT received fourteen (14) Letters of Intent from institutions seeking to be registered.
+From October 01, 2020 to September 30, 2021, the ACTT received eleven (11) Letters of Intent from institutions seeking to be registered.

-- conferred registered status (Initial) on 1 new institution

 - conferred registered status

+(Initial) on 0 new

+institutions

-(Continuing) on 9 institutions
+- conferred registered status (Continuing) on O institutions

-During the reporting period, the ACTT reviewed 13 Registered Institution Annual Reports (RIARs) for the following institutions:
+During the reporting period, the ACTT reviewed 14 Registered Institution Annual Reports (RIARs) for the following institutions:

-- Automation Technology College Limited - Caribbean College of the Bible International Limited - Darul Uloom Trinidad and Tobago Limited - Dawill Law Academy and Consultancy Services Limited - Emergency Training Institute of Trinidad and Tobago - Kenson School of Production Limited - Omega Advanced School of Interdisciplinary Studies (OASIS) - Institute of Higher Learning - Professional School of Accountancy Limited - Score Valves (Trinidad and Tobago) Limited - SITAL College of Tertiary Education Limited - Students Accountancy Centre Limited - The Trinidad and Tobago Civil Aviation Authority - Trinidad and Tobago Police Service, Police Academy
+- Automation Technology College Limited

+- Caribbean College of the Bible International

+- Emergency Training Institute of Trinidad and Tobago

+- Open Bible Institute of Theology

+- Occupational Safety and Health and Environmental Services Limited

+- SAM Caribbean Limited

+- SBCS Global Learning Institute Ltd

+- School of Higher Education Limited

+- Score Valves (Trinidad and Tobago) Limited

+- Shadrack Safety Institute Company Limited

+- Students Accountancy Centre Limited

+- The Institute of Medical Education Limited

+- Trinidad and Tobago Association of Insurance and Financial Advisors (TTAIFA) Ltd

+- Trinidad & Tobago College of Therapeutic Massage & Beauty Culture Ltd

-The number of registered institutions as at September 30, 2020 was 43.
+The number of registered institutions as at September 30, 2021 was 33.